uitie/rattleback/README.md

 ### Sensitive info

 Where possible we mount the correct local auth files like `~/.gcloud/` so that any local auth can be used on the container.
-We also ignore the `./.env` file and `*.tfvars` so that you can use those - if needed - to house sensitive infomation.
+We also ignore the `./.env` file and `*.tfvars` so that you can use those - if needed - to house sensitive information.

 ## Resources